 If you are having difficulties completing an application, you can also contact The HUB to arrange an appointment whereby a volunteer can assist you further.

 The HUB is a walk-in community advice centre hosting a variety of partner organisations especially to assist those facing financial and personal hardship.
-The HUB is located in a shop unit at 324/5 Chartwell Square, Victoria Shopping Centre, Southend On Sea, Essex, SS2 5SP Tel: 01702 611199 Web: firstname.lastname@example.org and is currently open from Mon-Fri 10:00-12:00 and 13:00 -15:00.
+The HUB is located in a shop unit at 324/5 Chartwell Square, Victoria Shopping Centre, Southend On Sea, Essex, SS2 5SP Tel: 01702 611199 Web: firstname.lastname@example.org and is currently open from Mon-Fri 10:00 to 12:00 and 13:00 to 15:00.